openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

-Because a user may stage multiple ostree deployments on a host and boot them in any order, we will keep multiple backups to ensure that we can roll back to a state compatible with any ostree deployment
+Because a user may stage multiple ostree deployments on a host and boot them in any order, we will keep multiple backups to ensure that we can roll back to a state compatible with any ostree deployment existing on the system.

 Because we want to minimize the impact of backups on storage requirements, we will keep only 1 backup per ostree deployment.